 Step 4 - If methane is detected by the instrument in any concentration it should be recorded and reported to the department.

 The times chosen to monitor methane gas are almost as important as the procedures used to collect the sample.
 If possible, sample collection should occur when landfill gases are most likely to migrate.
 Scientific evidence indicates that weather and soil conditions influence when gas will migrate.
 For these reasons sampling should be considered when:

 - The ground surface is frozen, snow- and/or ice-covered.

 The Missouri Solid Waste Management Regulations [ 10 CSR 80-3.010(14) and 10 CSR 80-4.010(14) ] require that owners of sanitary landfills in operation after January 1, 1994, and owners of demolition landfills in operation after July 30, 1997, conduct quarterly monitoring of all buildings located within the landfill’s permitted boundary.
 Owners of the landfills must implement a methane monitoring program to ensure that regulatory limits for methane are not exceeded - 1.25 percent (25 percent of the lower explosive limit) by volume in buildings on site.
-Samples must be collected at least quarterly and the results must be submitted to the SWMP in an electronic format within a week of collection.
-The information to be included in the data submission and the format by which to submit the data is described in the SWMP’s fact sheet, “Methane Gas Monitoring Data Submission Guidance.”
+Samples must be collected at least quarterly and the results must be submitted to SWMP in an electronic format within a week of collection.
+The information to be included in the data submission and the format by which to submit the data is described in SWMP’s guidance document, “Guidance for Submitting Landfill Gas Monitoring Data.”